 Solving problems with technology in health + social care

-Practicus recently held a Round Table event to explore what problems technology could solve in health and social care this decade?
+Summary of our Round Table discussion with industry experts to explore what problems technology could solve in health & social care this decade?

 The delegates represented not just the great and the good from technology and healthcare, but a whole host of disciplines, from finance to legal and from Board to ward.